ibm-cloud-docs/databases-for-redis/reference-architecture.md

 ## Portals

 {{site.data.keyword.databases-for-redis}} connections are managed by 2 HAProxy portals.
-They automatically connect to the leader member of the Redis cluster and provide load-balancing.
 The portals are then behind a Kubernetes endpoint, which provides the connection for your applications.
 Having two portals allows for applications to maintain connectivity if one of the portals becomes unreachable.

 ### Encryption in Transit